 In August 2022, two purported Company stockholders brought a derivative action in the Court of Chancery in Delaware, suing certain members of the Company's Board of Directors (Robert Gussin, PhD, Michael O'Donnell, Sanford Robertson and Patrick Scannon, MD, PhD), purportedly on behalf of the Company, for equitable relief and damages as a result of their alleged breaches of their fiduciary duties on account of approving the Company's 2020 Cash Incentive Bonus Plan (the "Cash Incentive Plan"), which, among other things, provided for the potential payment of cash compensation to the Company's non-employee directors.
-Plaintiffs further alleged entitlement to receive purportedly excessive compensation.
+Plaintiffs further alleged that the non-employee director defendants were unjustly enriched by their alleged entitlement to receive purportedly excessive compensation.

 The Company's non-employee director defendants have denied and continue to deny that they have committed or attempted to commit any violations of law or breached any duty owed to the plaintiff, the Company, or the Company's stockholders and maintain that their conduct was proper and in compliance with applicable law and that they acted in good faith.
-Nonetheless, the Board of Directors has concluded that continued litigation over the non-employee director defendants' entitlement to compensation under the Cash Incentive Plan would be pour defendants' entitlement to compensation under the Cash Incentive Plan to remove all non-employee directors as beneficiaries under the Cash Incentive Plan were completely forfeited to the Company and will not be allocated to any other participant under the Cash Incentive Plan.
+Nonetheless, the Board of Directors has concluded that continued litigation over the non-employee director defendants' entitlement to compensation under the Cash Incentive Plan would be unreasonably protracted and expensive, and therefore effective on March 16, 2023 the Board of Directors voluntarily amended the Cash Incentive Plan to remove all non-employee directors as beneficiaries under the Cash Incentive Plan and the non-employee directors consented to such removal.
+The non-employee directors' share of potential benefits under the Cash Incentive Plan were completely forfeited to the Company and will not be allocated to any other participant under the Cash Incentive Plan.
 Our non-employee directors have not received, and as a result of such amendment will never receive, any payments under the Cash Incentive Plan.
 Further, our non-employee directors did not receive any form of compensation from the Company in 2021, 2022 and 2023 to date.

-Purpose of Proposa
+Purpose of Proposal